Ship Chartering and Ship Management

 Ship Management Definition

-A Ship Management Company being separate from the ship’s ownership indicates that it is a distinct legal entity from the Shipowning Company.
-In cases of Third-party Ship Management, the offices of the Ship Management Company might be located thousands of miles away from the Shipowner’s domicile and in a different time zone from where the ship typically operates.
-Often, there is no common shareholding interest between the Shipowner and the Ship Manager, although in practice, common shareholding interests are frequent when Ship Management and Shipowning Companies are part of the same shipping group.
-Regardless of the relationship, the Ship Management Company operates as a separate cost center and delivers equitable services to all Shipowning Companies (Shipowners) under a clearly defined contract and detailed budget agreed upon by both parties.
+A Ship Management Company is separate from the ship’s ownership when it is a different legal entity from the Shipowning Company.
+In Third-party Ship Management, the manager’s offices may be located in a different country, thousands of miles away from the Shipowner’s domicile, and in a different time zone from the areas where the ship trades.
+There may be no common shareholding between the Shipowner and the Ship Manager.
+However, in many Shipping Groups, Shipowning Companies and Ship Management Companies do share common ownership because they operate within the same corporate structure.

-The agreement between a Shipowner and a Ship Manager, even if they are part of the same group, is known as the Ship Management Agreement.
-One of the most recognized and widely used contracts in this field is the BIMCO (Baltic and International Maritime Council) Standard Ship Management Agreement, referred to as SHIPMAN 2024.
-SHIPMAN 2024 is a template that can be modified as necessary to meet the specific needs of each Ship Management Agreement.
+The contract between the Shipowner and the Ship Manager is known as the Ship Management Agreement.
+This agreement should define the services to be provided, the manager’s authority, the Shipowner’s responsibilities, the budget, reporting requirements, insurance arrangements, accounting procedures, termination rights, liabilities, and dispute resolution provisions.
+One of the most widely recognized contractual forms in this field is the BIMCO (Baltic and International Maritime Council) Standard Ship Management Agreement, known as SHIPMAN 2024.
+SHIPMAN 2024 is a standard template that can be amended and adapted to suit the particular requirements of each Ship Management Agreement.

 SHIP MANAGEMENT SERVICES